jg-digital-media/version_control_blog/README.md

 This will bring the changes from develop, into feature_v1.6

+The latest feature has been passed off and built into the system.
 But there's been a bug reported in the system.

 Let's go back to the develop branch and take a look.